Skip to content

 You can add data to your Uni by using the following sample data.

-Click to View Sample Shopping List Initial Data
+Click to View Shopping List Initial Data

 Use the following initial state data for our Uni.